jpverkamp/blog/content/reviews/books/Robert Jackson Bennett/The Founders Trilogy/3 - Locklands.md

 ---
 > We’re all the result of countless actions and choices made throughout the centuries, and the odds of those actions and choices going the exact same way again are basically nil.

 Well that's certainly a finale!
-After {{<crosslink "Foundryside">}} started out as a nice bit of worldbuilding wrapped around a heist and {{<crosslink "Shorefall">}} turned things up to 11 with the return of the old, almost alien magic...
+After [[Foundryside]]() started out as a nice bit of worldbuilding wrapped around a heist and [[Shorefall]]() turned things up to 11 with the return of the old, almost alien magic...
 Now we have Locklands with hive minds, epic immortal duals, and finally... a few answers.

 Man that's a crazy (awesome) book.